4th grade personification and hyperbole worksheets

-Personification hands human behavior to nonhuman things: winds whisper, stairs groan, engines roar to life.
-Hyperbole stretches the truth on purpose: backpacks weigh a ton, lines take a century.
+Personification hands human behavior to nonhuman things (winds whisper, stairs groan), while hyperbole stretches the truth on purpose (backpacks weigh a ton).
 Fourth graders sort phrases by which trick the writer used.

-Free printable PDF, aligned to Common Core L.4.5.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.4.5.

 The kind of words you'll sort